|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Ontario is geographically so large that if AC power propagated around the Great Lakes, following an uncertain route through the USA, without DC isolation, that AC power could come back to where it started with substantial phase error.
 Such phase error could cause uncontrollable electricity grid voltage and power oscillations.

 In other jurisdictions DC is used for very long distance point to point power transmission and for transmitting power under major water bodies.
 For example, China has recentlly commissioned a DC transmission system to bring bulk Hydro power from western Mongolia to China's densely populated east coast.
 BC Hydro uses DC to transmit power from the BC mainland to Vancouver Island.
 Hydro Quebec uses DC to transmit power under the wider portions of the St. Lawrence River as well as to isolate itself from neighbouring jurisdictions.
-Newfoundland has a DC link from generation in Labrador.
+Newfoundland has a sub-ocean DC link from generation in Labrador.

 Overhead DC has the advantage that with identical towers and cables it can operate at a higher power than AC while using only two main conductors per circuit instead of three.
 However, DC has the disadvantage that the termination equipment is relatively expensive.
 Hence it is usually not economical to tap DC bulk power transmission lines to service small communities along the DC transmission route.